 Prior to buying or selling an option, investors must be provided with a copy of the Options Disclosure Document (ODD), which explains the characteristics and risks of exchange traded options.
-WEX encourages all of our clients to read the full Disclosure Document and any related supplements.
+WEX encourages all of its clients to read the full ODD and any related supplements.
 A copy of the most recent ODD, which includes all supplements, may be found on The Options Clearing Corporation website at: https://www.theocc.com/about/publications/character-risks.jsp.
 Please note that a Supplement to the ODD was released in October 2018.

 A copy of the ODD may be obtained from WEX upon request.
 If you have any questions, please contact us at (888) 313-0664 or email@example.com.

-Pursuant to SEC Rule 606, WEX makes available a summary of all “non-directed orders” for NMS securities and provides this summary publicly through our website: www.tradewex.com.
-Additionally and upon request, WEX will make available to any client the identity of the venue(s) to which the client’s orders were routed for execution during the six months prior to the request.
-Requests for this information must be made in writing or submitted electronically to email@example.com and firstname.lastname@example.org and should include specific details regarding the trades or orders in question.
+Pursuant to SEC Rule 606, WEX makes available a summary of all “non-directed orders” for NMS securities and provides this summary to the public through our website: www.tradewex.com.
+Additionally and upon request, WEX will make available to any client the identity of the venue(s) to which the client’s orders were routed for execution during the previous six months.
+Requests for this information must be made in writing or submitted electronically to 606_Reports@tradewex.com and should include specific details regarding the trades or orders in question.

 WEX is an indirect subsidiary of Wolverine Holdings, L.P., which owns several trading and investment entities under common control, some of which execute orders on a principal basis as a specialist or market maker in equity securities, options and futures.

-WEX receives order flow payments or “rebates” in varying amounts from U.S. equity and option exchanges and also from U.S. options specialists and/or market makers pursuant to the exchange sponsored marketing fee programs, which have been adopted by the exchanges and approved by the SEC.
+WEX receives order flow payments, or “rebates,” in varying amounts from U.S. equity and option exchanges and also from U.S. options specialists and/or market makers pursuant to the exchange sponsored marketing fee programs, which have been adopted by the exchanges and approved by the SEC.
 In many cases these rebates are netted against fees charged by the exchanges for order executions and other services.
-The net rebate (if any, after exchange fees) for any given order varies depending on several factors including, but not limited to, the security, the bid/ask spread, the size of the order, its marketability, whether it takes or provides liquidity, and other factors.
+The net rebate (if any, after exchange fees) for any given order varies depending on several factors including, but not limited to, the security, the bid/ask spread, the size of the order, its marketability, and whether the order takes or provides liquidity.
 During any given month or quarter, the net value of rebates received will fluctuate depending upon the total number of eligible shares or option contracts executed at the various exchanges and the rebated rates offered by those exchanges and/or other liquidity providers.
 WEX receives the net rebates after month or quarter end, after the settlement of trades.
-Depending on each client’s negotiated agreement with WEX, it may keep or pass on to its clients the fees or rebates associated with the executions.
+Depending on each client’s negotiated agreement with WEX, it will keep or pass on to its clients the fees or rebates associated with the executions.

-WEX considers the security of the information our clients provide to us on a daily and ongoing basis to be of the utmost importance.
-In order to provide brokerage services and maintain compliance with securities regulations, WEX may receive certain personal, non-public information from you, which is obtained from the following sources:
+WEX considers the security of the information our clients provide to us to be of the utmost importance.
+In order to provide brokerage services and maintain compliance with securities regulations, WEX may receive certain personal, non-public information from its clients from the following sources:

-WEX uses the personal, non-public information that we collect to service your account, which includes qualifying you for trading various products and using the services available through the WEX system.
+WEX may use the personal, non-public information that the Firm collects to provide services to its clients, which includes qualifying clients for trading various products and using the services available through the WEX system.
 The information may also be necessary to execute and confirm transactions executed by WEX on behalf of its clients.
-In doing so, we may share such information with our employees, agents, and affiliates.
-WEX restricts access of your personal, non-public information to those employees who need to know that information to provide products and/or services to you.
+In doing so, WEX may share such information with employees, agents, and affiliates.
+WEX restricts access of personal, non-public information to those employees, agents and affiliates who need to know that information in order to provide products and/or services to WEX clients.

-To protect your personal non-public information WEX maintains physical, electronic, and procedural safeguards.
+To protect clients’ personal non-public information WEX maintains physical, electronic, and procedural safeguards.
 For example:

 Only authorized WEX personnel can access the WEX system.
 In addition, WEX’s Internet-based systems include multiple security measures.

 WEX does not disclose personal, non-public information to any parties that are not affiliated with WEX, except as required by law or upon request by exchange or other self-regulatory organization rules.
-WEX will only disclose or report such information where necessary to authorize, effect, administer, or enforce transactions that you request or authorize in order to: maintain and administer your account, provide you with account confirmations, statements and records; maintain appropriate archive records; where we believe that disclosure is required by applicable law, rules or regulations, to cooperate with law enforcement or regulatory or self-regulatory organizations, enforce our client and other agreements, meet our obligations to third party service providers, or to protect our rights and property.
+WEX will only disclose or report such information where necessary to authorize, effect, administer, or enforce transactions that clients request or authorize in order to: maintain and administer clients’ accounts, provide clients with transaction confirmations, statements and records; maintain appropriate archive records; where WEX believes that disclosure is required by applicable law, rules or regulations to cooperate with law enforcement, or regulatory or self-regulatory organizations enforce client and other agreements, meet our obligations to third party service providers, or to protect WEX’s rights and property.

-When handling an order of 500 contracts or more on your behalf, WEX may solicit other parties to execute against your order and may thereafter execute your order using the International Securities Exchange’s (ISE’s) Solicited Order Mechanism.
+When handling an order of 500 contracts or more on your behalf, WEX may solicit other parties to execute against your order and may thereafter execute your order using the Nasdaq International Securities Exchange’s (ISE’s) Solicited Order Mechanism.
 This functionality provides a single-price execution only, so that your entire order may receive a better price after being exposed to the Exchange’s participants, but will not receive partial price improvement.
-For further details on the operation of this Mechanism, please refer to Section 11(d) of the Nasdaq ISE Rules, which is available at www.ise.com/rules.
+For further details on the operation of this Mechanism, please refer to Section 11(d) of the Nasdaq ISE Rules, which is available at https://nasdaqise.cchwallstreet.com/.

-When handling an option order of 500 contracts or more on your behalf, WEX may buy or sell a hedging stock, security futures or futures position following receipt of the option order but prior to announcing the option order to the trading crowd.
+When handling an option order of 500 contracts or more on behalf of a client, WEX may buy or sell a hedging stock, security futures, or futures position following receipt of the option order, but prior to announcing the option order to the trading crowd.
 The option order may thereafter be executed using the Cboe’s tied hedge procedures.
 These procedures permit the option order and hedging position to be presented for execution as a net-priced package subject to certain requirements.
-For further details on the operation of the procedures, please refer to Cboe Rule 6.74.10, which is available at www.cboe.org/Legal.
+For further details on the operation of the procedures, please refer to Cboe Rule 5.87.10, which is available at https://www.cboe.com/aboutcboe/legal-regulatory.

 The Firm will always take into account all specific instructions provided on an order.
 However, all orders directed to the Firms algorithms, smart order router, and trading applets are treated as not-held orders.
-In the absence of express instructions from a counterparty, all orders routed to WEX will be deemed not held, and the Firm may exercise its own discretion based on its professional expertise with regard to the execution of the order which can include the timing, execution venue, and/or pricing of any such incoming orders.
+In the absence of express instructions from a client, all orders routed to WEX will be deemed not held, and the Firm will exercise its own discretion based on its professional expertise with regard to the execution of the order which can include the timing, execution venue, and/or pricing of any such orders.

 Order size is a key factor when determining how to achieve best execution for an order.
-Because there is typically a correlation between the size of an order and its impact on the execution price of a security, orders in large size and/or less liquid products may not be filled at the quotes displayed by market data services (which typically apply only to orders of a limited size), or may be worked over a period of time so as to not exert undue pressure on the price of the security in question.
+Because there is typically a correlation between the size of an order and its impact on the execution price of a security, orders in large size and/or less liquid products may not be filled at the quotes displayed by market data services (which typically apply only to orders of a limited size), or can be worked over a period of time so as to not exert undue pressure on the price of the security in question.
 WEX clients and its brokers have the ability to work large orders using WEX’s suite of routes and algorithms that each have unique order handling characteristics.
 Please see tradewex.com for more information about WEX algorithms.

-Additionally, WEX may use all available exchange-provided functionality, including various order types, exchange auction mechanisms, attributed orders, and preferenced orders, in addition to soliciting requests for quotes from one or more affiliated or unaffiliated market makers in order to provide best execution and, when available, price improvement relative to the published markets.
-In certain instances, WEX will solicit Wolverine Trading, an affiliated market-maker or other unaffiliated broker-dealers, to provide liquidity for orders routed to WEX.
+WEX can use available exchange-provided functionality, including various order types, exchange auction mechanisms, attributed orders, and preferenced orders, in addition to soliciting requests for quotes from one or more affiliated or unaffiliated market makers in order to provide best execution and, when available, price improvement relative to the published markets.
+In some instances, WEX will solicit Wolverine Trading, an affiliated market-maker or other unaffiliated broker-dealers, to provide liquidity for orders routed to WEX.
 Absent a specific written agreement with a client, WEX is not obligated to route any client order to PIMs or to provide price improvement to any client order.

-WEX clients may select from a number of order routing and execution options, based on each client’s needs and preferences.
+WEX clients can select from a number of order routing and execution options, based on each client’s needs and preferences.
 A brief description of the currently available services follows:

 WEX clients may enter orders via a third-party front end application in order to route such orders via FIX connection to multiple dynamic proprietary algorithms offered by the Firm.
-These applications may route orders in equities, options and futures based on the needs and preferences communicated to WEX by each individual client firm, including, but not limited to, minimization of market impact and price slippage, immediacy of order execution, market volatility, user-provided option delta, and time-weighted or volume-weighted (TWAP/VWAP) functionality.
+These applications will route orders in equities, options, and futures based on the needs and preferences communicated to WEX by each individual client, including, but not limited to, minimization of fees, minimizing market impact and price slippage, immediacy of order execution, market volatility, user-provided option delta, and time-weighted or volume-weighted (TWAP/VWAP) functionality.

 WEX’s RFQ System allows clients to solicit pre-trade RFQs from their desired pool of multiple liquidity providers, and to control the terms of those RFQs, including the time allowed to respond and whether liquidity providers must respond with a one- or two-sided market.

-Pursuant to NASDAQ Rule 4631 and BATS Rule 3.21, all member firms must disclose to their customers any inherent risks should they choose to conduct trading activities outside of normal market hours, and that each customer should consider the following:
+Pursuant to FINRA Rule 2265 and related exchange rules, all member firms must disclose to their customers any inherent risks should they choose to conduct trading activities outside of normal market hours, and that each customer should consider the following:

 FINRA Rule 2267 requires WEX to provide the following information to its clients once every calendar year in writing (which may be in electronic format):